opsschool/curriculum/monitoring_201.rst

 However, there's a few things to know about gauges:

-  * if you send multiple values for the same gauges between 2 flushes, only the last one will be kept
+  * if you send multiple values for the same gauge between 2 flushes, only the most recent one will be kept
-  * if you're sending a gauges for the same metric from two different places, only one of them will be kept
+  * if you're sending a gauge for the same metric from two different places, only one of them will be kept
   * if there's no new value during the time period, it will send the one from the previous period to Graphite